caitlincoffey/Movement-Synthesizer/algorithms.md

 To tune each frequency from movement to a respective piano note, the pitch tuning algorithm finds the lowest distance between each frequency of movement and the piano frequencies and replaces the frequency from movement with the respective piano note.
 The lowest distance can be impacted for the y and z axes depending on the chord selected.
 When these restrictions apply, the piano frequencies that do not line up with the selected chord (i.e. notes that are not present in that chord) are not considered when finding the lowest distance between the frequencies from movement and the piano frequencies.

-For the X axis, the base note is determined by finding the remainder of the index selected for the music note divided by 12 (`mod(music_note_index, 12)`), and setting all values where the base note is 0 to 12, to ensure compatibility with MATLAB's indexing.
+For the x axis, the base note is determined by finding the remainder of the index selected for the music note divided by 12 (`mod(music_note_index, 12)`), and setting all values where the base note is 0 to 12, to ensure compatibility with MATLAB's indexing.
 After an initial base note has been selected, the next frequency is selected by first matching the frequency to the closest octave value of the base note, then allowing it to either remain as is, increase by 5 notes, or decrease by 5 notes.

 For the y and z axes, the frequencies are matched to the closest value for all octaves of three different notes.
-Those are determined by the chord selection process below and are based off of the corresponding x base note.
+The three different notes are determined by the chord selection process below and are based off of the corresponding x frequency (the base note).

+The pitch tuning shifts any frequencies higher or lower than the maximum/minumum piano frequencies to frequencies within the range of the piano (7458 Hz and 16 Hz respectively).
+The algorithm acts similarly to a high and low pass filter in a sense that frequencies outside of this range are shifted, but it is not actually filtering out these frequencies.
+Our team did not remove these frequencies because these frequencies added more variety to the pitch of the music.
+By shifting the frequencies to a range audible to the human ear and to a range playable by the piano, they no longer become the objectively bad-sounding or inaudible frequencies that they once were.

 If you want to look more at the music theory behind the frequencies of Western music and the pitch tuning algorithm, please read more [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).